RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 xmlns:simpleShell="clr-namespace:SimpleToolkit.SimpleShell;assembly=SimpleToolkit.SimpleShell"
 ```

-### Logical hierarchy
+## Defining the Logical Hierarchy

+`SimpleShell` uses the same building blocks as standard Shell: `ShellContent`, `Tab`, `TabBar`, and `FlyoutItem`.

+> Even though `SimpleShell` inherits from the `Shell` class, many of its properites are not mapped to any platform controls.
+However, you can bind these properties to your custom controls.

-Let's say we want to have an app with four root pages - `YellowPage`, `GreenPage`, `RedPage` and `BluePage` - and one detail page - `YellowDetailPage`.
+Let's say we want to have an app with four root pages - `YellowPage`, `GreenPage`, `RedPage` and `BluePage` — and one detail page — `YellowDetailPage`.
 In `SimpleShell`, the logical hierarchy of the app can be defined like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>